 (Fellowship mentors: Anna Crowe, Lecturer on Law, IHRC, and Lilian Langford, Head of Rule of Law, OSCE)

-Roni Druks, JD’17, will work in the Palestinian Territories with Yesh Din.
+Roni Druks, JD’17, worked in the Palestinian Territories with Yesh Din.

 (Fellowship mentors: Tyler Giannini, Director, International Human Rights Clinic, and Nicolette Waldman (Boehland), Researcher, Amnesty International)

-Lan Mei, JD’17, will work in Guyana with the Forest Peoples Programme, providing legal support to indigenous communities on land and environmental rights.
+Lan Mei, JD’17, worked in Guyana with the Forest Peoples Programme, providing legal support to indigenous communities on land and environmental rights.

 (Fellowship mentors: Anna Crowe, Clinical Instructor, International Human Rights Clinic; Marian Ingrams, Fulbright Scholar, former Satter Fellow; Maryum Jordan, Bertha Fellow, EarthRights International)

-Emily Norman, J.D. ’15, will work in Mexico with the Institute for Women in Migration (El Instituto para las Mujeres en la Migración).
+Emily Norman, J.D. ’15, worked in Mexico with the Institute for Women in Migration (El Instituto para las Mujeres en la Migración).